 However, we regularly have discussions about the way your customers, and prospective customers, use the web and how this changes, whether it be via evolving technology or usage trends.
 Examples of these can be simpler navigation, setting out a choice of client projects front and centre (rather than buried inside your site), or including many more photos than might have been included a few years ago.

 The truth is, today people love lots of details and wide angles… and it sells your work, which is the whole purpose of a good site.

-• Keeping your clients up to date using e-Newsletters
+• Keeping your long-time clients up to date using e-Newsletters

 There’s a curious dichotomy in the use of Newsletters.
-On the one hand, if they are bad, these dreary missives clog up your InBox and get either a quick ‘delete’ or even worse, an irritated ‘unsubscribe’.
+On the one hand, if they are bad, these dreary missives clog up your InBox and get a quick ‘delete’.
 But, working with a series of businesses on their newsletters, we’ve begun to unravel what makes these easy-to-produce (and cheap) pieces of marketing actually work.